The Summer I Turned Pretty

 Don’t believe me?
 Take a look at the myriad of CBS crime procedurals or Netflix’s murder documentaries or the roughly three gazillion true-crime podcasts out there.
 In the entertainment world, killing is making a killing.

-Oh, and three … they’ve been on the scene for four different murders in their building now.
+Oh, and three … they’ve been on the scene for eight different murders in their building now (and at least one out-of-building murder, too).
 How lucky is that?
 Well, not lucky for the victims, but still.

 Their podcast, titled Only Murders in the Building, features an odd trio to begin with.
 Looking at them, they don’t seem to share much but a love of true crime and apartments in the same building—Manhattan’s ultra-fashionable Arconia.

 Charles is an actor, best-known as a ’90s TV cop named Brazzos.
 But in real life, he tends to get nosebleeds when he talks to strangers, making him a less-than-ideal podcast interrogator.
-Oliver is a gregarious Broadway director—or still would be if anyone would finance his next big idea.
-So he’s producing this podcast instead, hoping it’ll re-launch his career.
-And Mabel … well, she’s about a half-century younger than her podcast cohorts, and loves Hardy Boys mysteries.
+Oliver is a gregarious Broadway director who’s always looking for someone to finance his next big idea.
+And he’s producing this podcast in the meantime.
+And Mabel … well, she’s about a half-century younger than her podcast cohorts and loves Hardy Boys mysteries and art.

 The Hulu show Only Murders in the Building, starring longtime comedy amigos Steve Martin and Martin Short paired with Millennial darling Selena Gomez, is a self-aware whodunit that manages to be both flip and grim, grafting Martin’s sneakily high-brow comedy onto a guilty-pleasure CW-style mystery.

 And yet, the evidence is there.
-The show is guilty of lack of restraint in the second degree—a senseless crime if ever there was one.
+Only Murders is guilty of lack of restraint in the second degree—a senseless crime if ever there was one.
 With more thought, it could’ve escaped, rot free.

 When the star actor in Oliver’s play dies on opening night, Oliver, Charles and Mabel come together to try and solve the mystery.